TatiSam/TasteItAPI/README.md

 # TasteIt API
 Spring Boot REST API Project

-If you like to travel the world and eat delicious food at the same time, then this is the API for you.
-It contains information about the most loved and most popular dishes in different countries.
-In the TasteIt API you will find information about the country that interests you and about those national dishes that you should definitely try there.
+TasteIt API contains information about the most loved and most popular dishes in different countries.
+In this API you will find information about the country that interests you and about those national dishes that you should definitely try there.

 ### Pagination: